RedHat and CentOS issues

 $ gm convert <params>

-More info at GraphicsMagick convert documentation.
+More info at GraphicsMagick converts documentation.